-in the year Frassmarket. aning of the vith infamy ; v cowardice, onc prisoner. ch. and who n Lochaber, 's army still nent, he ran you pursue is error.
-A pass for one iently blackieral Huske err, an amiae requested the honour the General do no rebel Macdonald's vithout a repistols from ad of assasdonald drew nbecoming a l along with hat the Engnot perhaps obite canse.
-Stewarts of rgh thronghhe troops of vest country, of two days. sed through of Falkirk, pon daty at d been, and the insurwere in res which foroccur again. ore-arrangeat as on the out of view, isiderations ng officers, rray, "that by surprise, t expect any t a body of ord Mahon, for Hawley reat disgust September, t-stood was 29 regular troops was absolutely necessary to support them, when they should at any time go in, sword in hand; for they were sensible, that without more leisure and time than they could expect to have to discipline their own men, it would not be possible to make them keep their ranks, or rally soon enough upon any sudden emergency, so that any small body of the eneury, either keeping in a body when they were in confusion, or rallying soon, would deprive them of a victory, even after they had done their best."
+one prisoner. ch, and who n Lochaber, 's army still nent, he ran you pursue is error.
+A pass for one iently blackieral Huske err, an amiae requested the honour the General do no rebel Macdonald's vithout a repistols from ad of assasdonald drew nbecoming a l along with hat the Engnot perhaps ord Mahon, for Hawley reat disgust September, t stood was regular troops was absolutely necessary to support them, when they should at any time go in, sword in hand; for they were sensible, that without more leisure and time than they could expect to have to discipline their own men, it would not be possible to make them keep their ranks, or rally soon enough upon any studden emergency, so that any small body of the enemy, either keeping in a body when they were in confusion, or rallying soon, would deprive them of a victory, even after they had done their best."
 The significancy of these remarks will sufficiently appear, when we come to consider the next battle in which the claus were engaged.